tractordev/wanix/README.md

 Any TypeScript source files ending in `.ts` will be converted to JavaScript when loaded in this frame.
 The same for any files using JSX ending in `.jsx` or `.tsx`.

+### Editing the shell in Wanix

+Since source commands are compiled when launched, they are also re-compiled after being edited.
+The shell is one example of this.
+If you edit the shell source under `/sys/cmd/shell`, such as the banner found in `main.go`, reloading the page will cause the shell to be re-compiled with the new source.

 ### Build a 3rd party Go program for Wanix

 Wanix will eventually [support any WASI program](https://github.com/tractordev/wanix/issues/67), but for now it runs Go programs compiled with `GOOS=js` and `GOARCH=wasm`.
 If it compiles without a problem, it should be able to run in Wanix.
 However, larger programs may have dependencies that won't build for this target without some modification.
 You can see the changes we made to `micro` under [external/micro](external/micro), but it will really be different for every project.
 For now, here is an example program compiled outside Wanix brought in via the `/sys/dev` mount.